Pineapples are huge local commodities with plantations found all over the country.

 “Exploring different materials and experimenting with the strength, assets, and potential of those material, we intend to produce uniquely Filipino yet globally relevant material solutions that can improve our country’s competitiveness in the global market,” says Rita O. Matute, executive director of the Design Center of the Philippines.

-As of the moment, the Design Center team is working on further research and development initiatives to unlock what else pinyapel can offer.
+At the moment, the Design Center team is working on further research and development initiatives to unlock what else pinyapel can offer.